Register a temporary food stall

 You don't need to notify the NSW Food Authority.
 Your application and registration of temporary food premises with us will count as notification.

-The fee is payable when we inspect your stall.
-The fee is only payable once a year even if your stall is inspected more than once a year.
+Once you've registered, we'll carry out random, unannounced inspections of your stall.
+All food businesses inspected will be charged a fee.
+The fee is only payable once a year even if your stall is inspected more often.

 There are 2 fee categories for temporary food premises: